-The Etrog is one of the symbols of Sukkot.
-It is a special fruit, which looks like a giant lemon and grows on very delicate trees.
-They grow in warm climates like Israel and Italy, and some Hassidim actually prefer the Etrogs from Italy (from the region of Calabria), because of a tradition that says that Moshe used one from there.
-A lot of people, after using their Etrogs in the Sukkot services, like to make jelly or other specialties with them at the end of the holiday.
-In the movie Ushpizin the protagonists use its juice to dress a salad, but here is another fun use for your precious etrog at the end of Sukkot… and you can make this recipe any time using regular lemons!
+The Etrog, one of the symbols of Sukkot, is a special fruit, which looks like a giant lemon and grows on very delicate trees, in warm climates.
+Some Hassidim actually prefer the Etrogs from Italy (from the region of Calabria), probably because of a tradition that says that Moses used one from there.
+After Sukkot, a lot of us like to use them to make jelly or other specialties.
+In the movie Ushpizin the protagonists use its juice to dress a salad, but here is another fun idea (and you can make this recipe any time using regular lemons):

 Ingredients Directions In a pot, heat the stock until it boils, and keep it simmering.